MP for Witney

 Liberal Democrat Spokesperson (Chief Secretary to the Treasury)

-Charlie Maynard is the Liberal Democrat MP for Witney, elected in 2024.
-He serves as the Liberal Democrat spokesperson on Treasury matters (Chief Secretary to the Treasury) in opposition since October 2025, and sits on several Commons committees, including the Business and Trade Committee and the sub-committee on Economic Security, Arms and Export Controls.
-He has previously served on the Committee of Selection and on Statutory Instruments committees, reflecting a background in parliamentary scrutiny.
+Charlie Maynard is the Liberal Democrat MP for Witney, elected on 4 July 2024.
+He serves as the Liberal Democrat Spokesperson on the Treasury (the party's lead on economic policy) in opposition and sits on several committees, including the Business and Trade Committee and a sub-committee on economic security, arms and export controls.
+His parliamentary career has included roles on the Committee of Selection and Statutory Instruments committees since his election.

 Generated 21 February 2026